Explore America’s First Shaker Settlement

 For students in Grade 3 and up, the tour also includes a visit to the Shaker apple orchard and the cemetery.
 This program is adapted for each class so that it is presented at an appropriate level for the students.

-Dates: September & October, April through June
+Dates: September through mid-October (please call for dates), April through June

 Time: Tuesday – Friday, between 9:30am-4:30pm